Enforcement of the Anti-Money Laundering Act

 - Documentation of your risk management procedures.

 We recommend that you familiarise yourself with our risk assessment manual, which explains the objectives of the risk-based approach and the assessment procedure in more detail.
 A link to the manual is provided at the bottom of this page.
 The law does not stipulate the format of risk assessments, which means that operators can design the format and layout of their documents themselves.
-Our manual is not designed to act as a template.
+However, we have prepared a template that you can use when producing your own risk assessment.
+You can find the link to the template at the bottom of this page under the risk assessment manual.

 Regional State Administrative Agencies’ risk assessments